 Did You Know?

 As there was only a small budget for this movie, cast and crew members made use of their own things to meet the story's needs.
 'Randall Kleiser' used his house and pool for the scenes set in Brandon's home.
 Eric Roberts

 provided his own white horse to ride in flashback scenes.
 Lee Grant

 used a favorite coin ring for Amalia's gift from Nick.
 Sally Kellerman

 brought her own dog, and so on.
 See more

 When we hear Brandon say "He's so close to your mom", it's clear that his lips say "He's so close to your dad."
 See more

-Performed by Cecilia Noel and The Wild Clams See more
+Performed by The B-52's See more